GSmithApps/GSmithApps/cover-letter.md

 and large language models.
 I want to use them in my work, and I am on board with how helpful they can be.
 I personally use things like ChatGPT and GitHub CoPilot in my work.

+# My Approach

+One thing I do is approach work like a programmer.
+For example, I like to use git, code, and markdown.

+I also like to record things so other people can use them in the future.
+For example, instead of sending an email or taking my own notes, I try to put them in some documentation so other people can use them.
+Continuing on this, I am an avid documenter and note taker, and my coworkers recognize and value it.